cfengine/documentation/manuals/architecture/networking.markdown

 * Permission to access something

-Your host name or IP address must be mentioned in an access promise inside a server bundle, made by the file that you are trying to access.
+Your host name or IP address must be mentioned in an [`access` promise][access] inside a server bundle, made by the file that you are trying to access.

 If all of the above criteria are met, connection will be established and data will be transferred between client and server.
 The client can only send short